boots-edu/textbook/source/original/week9.md

 Here you can see the structure created for us\.
 This does not attach the component to anything\, it just creates the files for us\.

-To add the fancy\-image somewhere inside main\-component\, we edit main component’s files\.
+To add the fancy\-image somewhere inside main\-component\, we edit main component's files\.

 The div image\-holder is where we attach our component\.
 We have also added two buttons which we can use to control our fancy image component\.